memelang-net/memesql3/readme.md

 # memesql3

-These Python scripts receive [Memelang v3](https://memelang.net/03/) queries, convert them to SQL, then execute them on a Postgres database.
+This is prototype Python/Postgres implementation of [Memelang v3](https://memelang.net/03/).
+This Python script receives  Memelang queries, converts them to SQL, executes them on a Postgres database, then returns results as a Memelang string.

 ## Memelang v3